quidphp/base/README.md

     - session
     - SimpleXML
     - zip

 ## Comment
 **QuidPHP/Base** code is commented and all methods are explained.
-However, most of the comments are currently written in French.
+However, most of the comments are written in French.

 ## Convention
 **QuidPHP/Base** is built on the following conventions: